Jordibsala/starwarsapi/README.md

-# EXAMPLE CONSOLE APPLICATIN USING STARWARS API
+# Example Console Application Which Use STARWARS API

-This applications asks for MGLT number, connects with SWAPI and calculates the numbers of stops needed for each starship.
+This application asks for MGLT number by an user input, connects with SWAPI and calculates the numbers of stops needed for each SW starship.

 ### Instructions
 use this command "java -jar starwars-megalights.jar" in a command console.